eBayClassifiedsGroup/apache-spark-deb/README.md

-# Spark 1.1.0 packaged for debian
+# Apache Spark packaged for debian

 This is a minimal wrapping around the .tar.gz files distributed from spark.